Gabrielle-Zh/Escaping-the-Big-Data-Paradigm-with-Compact-Transformers/README.md

 ## Overview:

 #### Problem Statement
 1. reliance of machine learning  on large sums of data in many domains (e.g. science and medicine)
-2. large computation.
-The requisite of large data results in a requisite of large computational resources and this prevents many researchers from being able to provide insight.
-This not only limits the ability to apply models in different domains, but also limits reproducibility.
+2. the requirement for large amounts of data often results in high computational costs

 #### Model Comparsion

 Transformers:
 - originated in natural language processing, but also applied to other fileds like computer vision (Vision Transformer (ViT))
-- lack some of the inductive biases inherent to CNNs
+- can struggle to generalize well when trained on limited data as they lack the inductive biases inherent to CNNs
-- "data hungry" paradigm, make training transformers from scratch seem intractable for many types of pressing problems where there are typically serveral orders of magnitude less data.
+- "data hungry" paradigm, difficult to train transformers from scratch for many pressing problems with limited data

 Convolutional neural networks (CNNs):
 - the standard for computer vision, since convolutions are adept at vision based problems due to their invariance to spatial translations as well as having low relational inductive bias
-- translational equivariance and invariance, allowing CNNs to leverage natural image statistics and subsequently allowing models to have higher sampling efficiency
+- translational equivariance and invariance, helping leverage natural image statistics and improving sampling efficiency of models

-#### *CNNs: need less training data due to their translational equivariance from scratch*
+#### *CNNs: need less training data due to their heir computational and memory efficiency*
 #### *Transformers: capture long-range dependencies*

 #### Approach